 Step 2.
 Click Wi-Fi, and the switch should turn green to show that it is on.
 If the switch is gray, tap it to turn on the Wi-Fi.

 Step 3.
 You could also connect to a wireless network.
 Tap on your preferred wireless network and enter the passcode to connect.

 Step 4.
 Also, reboot your router, as it may clear issues with your home network.
-The router is the device that connects your phone or cable line.
 To do this,

 Step 5.
 If the network problem was not solved by rebooting your router, you should connect to another Wi-Fi network.

-The solutions discussed above can solve the problem of iPhone apps not updating automatically 99% of the time.
-But there are times when it is caused by a system issue, especially after updating your device to iOS 12/13/14/15.
+There are times when iPhone apps not updating issue is caused by a system issue, especially after updating your device to iOS 16/15/14.
 It is recommended to use a third-party tool to fix the glitches in such a case.

-FoneGeek iOS System Recovery software that fixes iOS system issues without data loss.
+FoneGeek iOS System Recovery software can fix iOS system issues without data loss.
 In addition to solving the issue of iPhone apps not updating, it has other useful features.

 Step 1.
 Download and install FoneGeek iOS System Recovery software on your computer.
 Launch the software and choose “Standard Mode” on the home page.